511 Bathurst: History

-In November 2025, work started to convert the centre lanes along Bathurst Street between Bathurst station and Lakeshore Boulevard West for the exclusive use by streetcars.
-Along this 3.4 km stretch, the centre lanes would be painted red, and all on-street parking would be prohibited.
-This work was given priority to support the 2026 FIFA World Cup by providing service reliability for the 511 streetcar.
-This work was part of a plan called RapidTO, which also encompassed red lanes for certain bus routes.
+In November 2025, work started to reserve the centre lanes along Bathurst Street between Bathurst station and Lakeshore Boulevard West for the exclusive use of streetcars.
+Along this 3.4 km stretch, the centre lanes are to be painted red and all on-street parking will be prohibited.
+This work was given priority to support the 2026 FIFA World Cup by improving the service reliability of the 511 streetcar.
+This work was part of a plan called RapidTO, which also encompassed reserved lanes painted red for certain bus routes.